Fly Fishing Opportunities from Pristine Streams to Old Farm Ponds

 Limitations of catchable fish depend only on the body of water and the mind of the fisher.
 Your mindset can limit your fly fishing opportunities.

-Great resources for beginner live on the banks of fishing holes: fellow fly fishermen.
+Fellow fly fishermen: Great resources for beginners are available on TruFish.
 As they will tell you, fly fishing is best taught not from a book but from experience.